 Tropical aquaria – full of fish with silly names

-Striped clownfish, colourful surgeonfish, beautiful mandarinfish, cow nose rays and guitarfish… Our tropical aquaria have a lot to offer and the fish are as fun to watch as their names are to read.
+Striped clownfish, colourful surgeonfish, beautiful mandarinfish, cow nose rays and longhorned boxfish… Our tropical aquaria have a lot to offer and the fish are as fun to watch as their names are to read.

 Let the beauty of the underwater world with its multi-coloured corals and fish wash over you.
 You’ll have to go down the stairs to meet our dangerous fish, and you’ll feel the danger coming closer step for step.
-At the bottom of the stairs lurk poisonous lionfish, an electric eel, the world’s most poisonous fish – the stone fish and many other monsters of the deep.
+At the bottom of the stairs lurk venomous lionfish, an electric eel, the world’s most venomous fish – the stone fish and many other monsters of the deep.

 Oceanarium – an ocean of life

 The Oceanarium is our largest aquarium.
-1.5 million litres of water provide a home for the diverse range of animals found in the Kattegat (and probably on your dinner plate) – herring, mackerel, cod, turbot, pollock and a host of other Danish fish species.
+1.5 million litres of water provide a home for the diverse range of animals found in the Kattegat (and probably on your dinner plate) – mackerel, cod, turbot, pollack and a host of other Danish fish species.

 If you want to get up close with the sharks, then book a trial dive in the Oceanarium.